gramedia-digital-nusantara/midtranspay/readme.md

 Credit Card requests to the Veritrans V2 API via VT-Direct.

 There is no support at the current time for **anything** beyond that.
-Please see the documentation files for further details.

-Please read the documentation for full details.

 ## Disclaimer